rajinder-yadav/gazeall/README.md

   }
 ```

-Build from two folders and their sub-folders.
+_gazeall_ runs NPM scripts and watch two folders and their sub-folders.

 ```js
   "scripts": {